Federal Jury Finds That Massachusetts Cranberry Growers’ Filling Wetlands Was Subject to Clean Water Act

 The Johnsons filled and altered approximately 46.1 acres of wetlands and other waters in order to construct cranberry bogs and associated structures.

-The suit was originally brought by the United States in 1999 at the request of the U.S. Environmental Protection Agency to enforce a provision of the Clean Water Act which prohibits the discharge of dredged and fill material into waters of the United States, which include certain wetlands, without first obtaining a permit from the United States Army Corps of Engineers.
+The suit was originally brought by the United States in 1999 at the request of the U.S. Environmental Protection Agency (EPA) to enforce a provision of the Clean Water Act which prohibits the discharge of dredged and fill material into waters of the United States, which include certain wetlands, without first obtaining a permit from the U.S. Army Corps of Engineers.

-The prosecution of the case was handled by Assistant U.S. Attorney George B. Henderson, Department of Justice Environment and Natural Resources Division Attorney Jered J. Lindsay, with assistance from EPA Enforcement Counsel Margery Adams and Christine Foot.
+The prosecution of the case was handled by Assistant U.S. Attorney George B. Henderson of the U.S. Attorney’s Office in the District of Massachusetts, Department of Justice Environment and Natural Resources Division Attorney Jered J. Lindsay, with assistance from EPA Enforcement Counsel Margery Adams and Christine Foot.